-- 6.5.1 Must be accompanied by at least four pilot/escort vehicles, except on divided highways, when width does not 20 feet, then must be accompanied by at least three pilot/escort vehicles. - 6.5.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.5.3 Maximum highway speed is 35 MPH on all routes unless otherwise noted on the permit.
+- 6.5.1 Must be accompanied by at least four pilot/escort vehicles on all routes, unless otherwise stated on the permit. - 6.5.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.5.3 Maximum highway speed is 40 MPH on all routes unless otherwise noted on the permit.